Training - ISoP Mid Year Training Course

 Mid-year training course – Canberra (Australia)

-The programme will include the following topics:
+The programme included the following topics:

 - Current landscape, regulatory and international legislative frameworks